JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 -0.9368941557046255 0.35120718054235234
 ```

-Since our p-value is `0.351` and greater than `0.05`, we can tell that these two execution times are not significantly different.
-It didn't significantly speed up or slow down execution time by using RawJSON instead of the normal JSON.
+Since our p-value is `0.351` and greater than an alpha value of `0.05`, we can tell that these two execution times are not significantly different.
+It didn't significantly speed up or slow down execution time by using `RawJson` instead of the normal `Json`.

 We've figured out how to optimize by loading data into memory at startup, but we still need to be mindful of how much data we are sending.
 Right now, it's still 4MBs of data.